Vision Zero, Safe Mobility, and Traffic Management

 Parades, festivals, and/or protests on City streets require a Street Occupancy Permit.
 A street occupancy permit requires approval by the City Engineer.

 The Yukon RCMP is responsible for traffic enforcement.
-Click here for more information about the Yukon RCMP.

-The City does not conduct enforcement of moving traffic (e.g., speeding, red light running)
+The City does not conduct enforcement of moving traffic (e.g., speeding, red light running).

 Evaluation and Monitoring